-During fiscal year 2024, AHFC did not enter into any new loan agreements, but HCFI entered into a 2-year floating rate loan for C\$250 million (\$185 million).
-As of March 31, 2024, we had bank loans denominated in U.S. dollars and Canadian dollars with floating interest rates, in principal amounts ranging from \$74 million to \$500 million.
-As of March 31, 2024, the remaining maturities of all bank loans outstanding ranged from 173 days to approximately 3.0 years.
-The weighted average remaining maturity on all bank loans was 1.9 years as of March 31, 2024.
+During fiscal year 2025, AHFC entered into a \$500 million and a \$250 million fixed rate term loan agreement.
+HCFI entered into a 2-year floating rate loan for C\$225 million (\$156 million).
+As of March 31, 2025, we had bank loans denominated in U.S. dollars and Canadian dollars with fixed and floating interest rates, in principal amounts ranging from \$104 million to \$500 million.
+As of March 31, 2025, the remaining maturities of all bank loans outstanding ranged from 22 days to approximately 4.5 years.
+The weighted average remaining maturities of all bank loans was 1.2 years as of March 31, 2025.

 Our bank loans contain customary restrictive covenants, including limitations on liens, mergers, consolidations and asset sales, and a financial covenant that requires us to maintain positive consolidated tangible net worth.
 In addition to other customary events of default, the bank loans include cross-default provisions and provisions for default if HMC does not maintain ownership, whether directly or indirectly, of at least 80% of the outstanding capital stock of AHFC or HCFI, as applicable.
 All of these covenants and events of default are subject to important limitations and exceptions under the agreements governing the bank loans.
-As of March 31, 2024, management believes that AHFC and HCFI were in compliance with all covenants contained in our bank loan agreements.
+As of March 31, 2025, management believes that AHFC and HCFI were in compliance with all covenants contained in our bank loan agreements.

-Public MTN Program
+Public Medium-Term Note (MTN) Program

 AHFC is a well-known seasoned issuer under SEC rules and issues Public MTNs pursuant to a registration statement on Form S-3 filed with the SEC.
-In August 2022, AHFC renewed its Public MTN program by filing a registration statement with the SEC under which it may issue from time to time up to \$30.0 billion aggregate principal amount of Public MTNs, which includes the issuance of foreign currency denominated notes into international markets.
+In August 2024, AHFC increased its Public MTN program by filing a new prospectus supplement with the SEC under which it may issue from time to time up to \$45.0 billion aggregate principal amount of Public MTNs, which includes the issuance of foreign currency denominated notes into international markets.
 The aggregate principal amount of MTNs offered under this program may be increased from time to time.

 The Public MTNs may have original maturities of 9 months or more from the date of issue, may be interest bearing with either fixed or floating interest rates, or may be discounted notes.
-During fiscal year 2024, AHFC issued \$5.2 billion of floating rate notes ranging from 11 months to 3 years.
-AHFC also issued \$11.2 billion of fixed rate notes ranging from 2 years to 10 years in USD, EUR and GBP.
-The weighted average remaining maturities of all Public MTNs was 2.6 years as of March 31, 2024.
+During fiscal year 2025, AHFC issued \$6.0 billion of floating rate notes ranging from 12 months to 3 years.
+AHFC also issued \$8.3 billion of fixed rate notes ranging from 25 months to 10 years in USD and EUR.
+The weighted average remaining maturities of all Public MTNs was 2.7 years as of March 31, 2025.

 The Public MTNs are issued pursuant to an indenture, which requires AHFC to comply with certain covenants, including negative pledge provisions and restrictions on AHFC's ability to merge, consolidate or transfer substantially all of its assets or the assets of its subsidiaries, and includes customary events of default.
-As of March 31, 2024, management believes that AHFC was in compliance with all covenants under the indenture.
+As of March 31, 2025, management believes that AHFC was in compliance with all covenants under the indenture.